 Until recently, Gleason had won this great debate.

-What happened is, up until about 10 or 15 years ago, most of the science would look at interaction amongst plants saying, "They’re actually fighting for sunlight; they’re fighting for water; they’re fighting for space; they’re fighting for soil nutrients.
+What happened is, up until about 20 years ago, most of the science would look at interaction amongst plants saying, "They’re actually fighting for sunlight; they’re fighting for water; they’re fighting for space; they’re fighting for soil nutrients.
 They’re spacing themselves out in this competitive way, but they’re really just individuals."

 We spent 100 years and a lot of research looking for the data that would say, “Yeah.
 That explains it.”
 Well, we couldn’t quite find it.
 Certainly there was some competition going on, but was it the driving factor?
 Competition wasn’t the whole story.